Knowledgator/Documentation/local_run/docs/frameworks/gliner/components--configs/index.md

 #### `cache_dir`
 `str`, *optional*
 Directory to store cache files.
+If specified, the model and tokenizer would be loaded form local `cache_dir`.

 ---